PhilReedData/ismb2025cofest/README.md

 # Proposal for ISMB/ECCB 2025 CoFest

-Proposal for [ISMB/ECCB 2025 CollaborationFest](https://www.open-bio.org/events/bosc-2025/ismb-collaborationfest-2025/): using genAI to co-create training materials for schemas.science. *We chose not to submit this proposal to ISMB/ECCB in the end, due to prior commitments.*
+Proposal for [ISMB/ECCB 2025 CollaborationFest](https://www.open-bio.org/events/bosc-2025/ismb-collaborationfest-2025/): using genAI to co-create training materials for schemas.science.
+*We ran this as an unofficial mini project.*

 ## Project title
 Using genAI to co-create training materials for schemas.science